mercedes-benz/product-kit_core/README.md

 npm -i @daimler/productkit-core
 ```

-This package currently includes `.css` and `.scss` exports of the design tokens to be included in your web frontend.
-Exports can be found in the `exports` directory.
+Exports for web can be found in the `exports` directory.
+Feel free to contribute any missing platforms.

 If you don't want to use the npm package clone the repository and get the files from the `exports` directory directly.